EchoMAV/docs/docs/echopilot_ai.md

 To configure the Remote ID system, parameters can be accessed from DroneCAN (via Mission Planner or DroneCAN GUI) or with MAVLink.
 To use DroneCAN, [SLCAN will need to be enabled](https://ardupilot.org/copter/docs/common-slcan-f7h7.html#common-slcan-f7h7) to allow the autopilot to connect to the CANBUS through USB.

 For making changes to DroneCAN devices, see the instructions [here](https://ardupilot.org/copter/docs/common-slcan-f7h7.html#making-changes-to-dronecan-devices).
+The FMU is connected to the ESP32-C3 via CAN1, with the default configuration providing termination resistors at both the FMU side and ESP32 side.